srrathi/Feedback-Page/README.md

   - The firebase part is still not setup, so i have to work on it as its new for me.

 I'll try my best to resolve all the issuesand sorry for delay, I'll keep trying and working on it.

+>> To Run it
+  - Download this project foler and add the node modules folder, which is created when we create a new react app.
+  - Open the terminal in the project folder and run following commands
+  >> npm install react-router-dom
+  >> npm start server